 North Dakota State Authorization & Exemption for Degree-Granting Post-Secondary Institutions

-On August 1, 2013, the State Board of Higher Education assumed governance of North Dakota State Authorization of degree-granting, post-secondary institutions.
-Beginning August 1, 2013, all degree-granting post-secondary institutions offering on-site or distance education courses in North Dakota must seek authorization or exemption under HB1103 guidelines.
+The North Dakota State Board of Higher Education governs the State Authorization of degree-granting, post-secondary institutions.
+All degree-granting post-secondary institutions offering on-site or distance education courses in North Dakota must seek authorization or exemption under HB1103 guidelines.

 Exemptions: Institutions that wish to apply for exemption status under HB 1103 15-18.1-02 definitions must register, apply, and receive confirmation of exemption status.
-Application will begin Aug.
-31, 2013 and must be completed via electronic, web-based software.
-The application can be found at ndus.edvera.com.
+Applications can be completed here.

 Authorization: Institutions that wish to apply for North Dakota State Authorization under definitions in HB 1103 15-19.1-01 or 15-18.1-03 must register, apply, and receive confirmation of authorization status.
-Application will begin August 31, 2013 and must be completed via electronic, web-based software.
-The application can be found at ndus.edvera.com.
+Applications can be completed here.

 Questions regarding this process can be directed to: